 What type of businesses need an SEO expert helping them and why?

-In short, any business that wants to be found by people searching the Internet for their product, service or information is the right type of business to require the services from an expert SEO.
+In short, any small organization that wants to be found by people searching the internet for their product, service or information is the right type of business to require the skills from an expert SEO.

-If we examine this a bit further, the question should really be ‘what type of information should my business be publishing on the internet to attract potential customers or consumers of our information?’
+If we examine this a bit further, the question should really be ‘what type of information should my company be publishing on the internet to attract potential customers or consumers of our information?’

 To answer this, you will need to consider the purpose of the information you are publishing.
 We typically think of the following four stages of the buyer’s journey when producing content.

-Someone who has expertise in ranking content on the Internet should NOT blindly rank content.
-They should understand who you are wanting to attract to your site and why.
+Someone who has expertise in improving search engine results positions on the internet should NOT blindly rank content or attract any type of traffic.
+They should learn about who you are wanting to attract to your site and why.
+For instance, these can be transformed into leads that can be converted into customers via email campaigns.

-If you would like to include SEO in your marketing plan, you should take a peek at our free guide to building a marketing plan.
+If you would like to include SEO in your business plan, you should take a peek at our free guide to building a customized digital marketing plan.

 Free Guide to Building a Marketing Plan